Lifecycle & Methodology | By Duncan Haughey | Read time minutes

-After initiating, the project is planned to an appropriate level of detail.
-The main purpose is to plan time, cost and resources adequately to estimate the work needed and to manage risk effectively during project execution.
+After initiating, the next activity is to plan the project to an appropriate level of detail.
+The primary purpose is to adequately plan the time, cost, and resources to estimate the work needed and manage risk effectively during project execution.

-All of this information is recorded in the project management plan.
+We record all of this information in the project management plan.
 As with the initiating process group, a failure to plan adequately lessens the project's chance of success.

 Project planning includes the following:

 - Developing the scope statement

 - Setting the schedule (often a Gantt chart)